 - From your feature flag, click the Metrics impact tab.
 The Results page appears.
 The page shows how your organization's metrics change when looking at customers in a particular treatment as well as when comparing treatments.

 Note: Automatic calculations run for flag versions which include a percentage targeting rule.
 On-demand calculations can be run at any time by clicking the Recalculate metrics button.
+Be aware that the recalculate button may be disabled in certain conditions.
+For more information, refer to the Metrics impact tab guide.

 - In the View impact for criteria area, select a version of the experiment to see your metrics results.